loftwah/linux-for-pirates/index.md

 - "I be needin' to pull the latest changes from the remote repository on GitHub, arrr!"

 `git pull origin [branch]`

+- "It will pull or fetch the remote repository data into the local repo."

+`ls -a .git`

+- "It will show the hidden files that are created after initializing the Git."

+`git status`

+- "It will show the status of the files that are newly created, modified or deleted."

+`git add filename` OR `git add .`

+- "This will add a particular or all the file data into the staging area and after that, the data will be committed into the Git."

+`git commit -m "add a message"`

+- "This command will commit the changes in the Git when you first add the files."

+`git commit -am "add a message"`

+- "This one command will add the file data into the staging area and it will also commit that data in the Git."

 These be just a few of the basic commands ye can use to get started with Git and GitHub, matey.
 There be many more commands and features available, so don't be afraid to explore and learn more.
 Just watch out for those scurvy Git merge conflicts!